aaaventura/code-assignment-11/README.md

 This project sets up a development environment for a React app using Docker.

+## Prerequisite
+- git is required to clone the repository from github: https://github.com/git-guides/install-git

 ## How to Run the App

 1. You can clone the Repository through git with: